swimlane/elk-tls-docker/README.md

 ## Environment Details

-This project was built so that you can test and use built-in features under Kibana SIEM, like detections, signals, cases, and other features.
+This project was built so that you can test and use built-in features under Elastic Security, like detections, signals, cases, and other features.

 This docker-compose project will create the following Elastic containers based on version 7.9.2: